joshuadoan/space-friends/readme.md

 - Fully navigatable by keyboard
 - Tested with React Testing Library

+## Controls

+- Clicking on the name of a laborer, pirate, shop, etc will take you to their journal.
+- wasd (or arrow keys) will move the camera
+- zoom slider will zoom

 ## The Simulation:

-Clicking on the name of a laborer, pirate, shop, etc will take you to their journal.

 ### Laborers